Tesco bomb campaign: Initial investigation

 The police investigation into the campaign, codenamed Operation Hornbill, was one of the most secretive ever undertaken by Dorset Police and one of the largest in British policing history.

 Approximately 100 officers worked on the enquiry, working 24 hours a day.
 Officers were selected across the whole of the Dorset area.
 Officers working on the investigation were not allowed to tell their colleagues what they were working on.
 This was to keep the investigation covert and related to a similar, historic case.
-In 1990, Rodney Whitchelo, attempted to extort £4 million from H. J. Heinz Company by spiking jars of baby food with broken glass and caustic soda.
+In 1990, Rodney Whitchelo attempted to extort £4 million from H. J. Heinz Company by spiking jars of baby food with broken glass and caustic soda.
 The Metropolitan Police investigation revealed that Whitchelo had recently retired as a London Metropolitan Police detective.
-Dorset Police always had a concern that 'Sally' was a police officer, notably from the terminology that was within the letters, giving the impression that it was Legalese or police jargon.
+Dorset Police always had a concern that "Sally" was a police officer, notably from the terminology that was within the letters, giving the impression that it was legalese or police jargon.

-Determining why Tesco were a target

 In determining why Tesco was being targeted, police realised that Tesco had received a number of complaints, including civil litigation cases.
 Tesco stated that a number of employees had been dismissed for misconduct or had left the company with a grudge, potentially making them suspects.

-Police suspected that whilst 'Sally' was an individual, wanting to make money for themselves, it may also have been a large criminal organisation, such as an anarchist group.
-It was questioned whether groups were attempting to get back at Tesco or were using Tesco to highlight their campaign.
+Police suspected that whilst "Sally" was an individual, wanting to make money for themselves, this individual may also have been part of a large criminal organisation, such as an anarchist group.
+It was questioned whether such a group would be attempting to get back at Tesco, or would be using Tesco to highlight their campaign.